anthonydevs17/astro-kaibanjs-migrator-demo/src/content/blog/ai_blog_migration_to_astro.md

 ### Step 10: Migration Process

-Now that our system is up and running, let's walk through the actual migration process:
+The migration process follows these steps:

-1. **Input the URL**: In the import interface, paste the URL of the blog post you want to migrate into the input field.
+1. **Input the URL**: Enter the source article URL in the input field.
    ![Input the URL](/url-input.png)

-2. **Start Migration**: Click the "Import Post" button to begin the process.
+2. **Start Migration**: Initiate the process by clicking "Import Post".
 The system will:

    - Initialize the KaibanJS workflow
    - Show real-time status updates of both agents